jubitaneja/artifact-cgo/README.md

 This was fixed later on.

-The rest of the output starting with `;` are comments and `Function: foo` is a candiate harvested by Souper.
+The rest of the output starting with `;` are comments and `Function: foo` is a candidate harvested by Souper.
 This is not giving us any relevant information, so you can ignore these parts.